Campusoft/knowledge_base/data_base/oracle/oracle_advanced_queuing.md

 # Oracle Advanced Queuing

+Advanced Queuing provides database-integrated message queuing functionality.
+Advanced Queue messages can be stored persistently, propagated between queues on different machines and databases, and transmitted using Oracle Net Services, HTTP(S), and SMTP.
+Since Oracle Advanced Queuing is implemented in database tables, all the benefits of high availability, scalability, and reliability are applicable to queue data.
+This technology is presented by DBMS_AQ and DBMS_AQADM packages.
+DBMS_AQ manages queue messages, allowing enqueuing and dequeuing.
+DBMS_AQADM controls a queue lifecycle and its properties.

 Interfaces to AQ include PL/SQL, JMS 1.1, JDBC, ODP.NET and OCI.
 Oracle WebLogic Server applications interoperate with AQ through the JMS API.